Avengers: Endgame writers, Russo brothers spill superhero secrets at Comic-Con

-Avengers fans enjoyed a double dose of Marvel goodness at Comic-Con in San Diego on Friday.
-A panel featuring Avengers: Endgame writers Christopher Markus and Stephen McFeely was followed by one with the film's directors, Joe and Anthony Russo.
+With plans for Marvel's MCU Phase 4 revealed at San Diego Comic-Con this weekend, fans have plenty to look forward to.
+But there's lot to look back at too.
+A SDCC panel featuring Avengers: Endgame writers Christopher Markus and Stephen McFeely followed by one with the film's directors, Joe and Anthony Russo, brought a double dose of Marvel goodness.
 Let's break down some highlights.

 1. Plan your work, and work your plan